R4di0Uni/Cicla/README.md

 # Cicla

-###Bycciclle parking project with machine learning and esp32 with different sensors
+### Bicycle parking project with machine learning and esp32 with different sensors